 - rights under TUPE

-Agency workers and short-term casual workers are often likely to be ‘workers,’ unless they are found to be self-employed.
+Agency workers and short-term casual workers are likely to be workers, unless they are found to be self-employed.

 For example, a carpenter worked for a building company on several occasions over the course of a year.
 She was required to perform the work personally under the direction of the company, and was paid on a time basis rather than by reference to work performed.
-She is therefore likely to be a worker, but not an employee (see How do employers determine if an individual who already works for them is a ‘worker’?).
+She is therefore likely to be a worker, but not an employee (see Q How do employers determine if an individual who already works for them is a ‘worker’?).